MINE WARFARE & DIVING IN 2024

 by Rob Hoole

 Royal Navy divers carry out diving and explosive ordnance disposal operations.
-Diving and Threat Exploitation Groups at HM Naval Bases Clyde, Plymouth and Portsmouth operate in the North and South of UK and by deploying the Expeditionary and Tactical Diving Groups for operations worldwide.
+The RN’s Diving and Threat Exploitation Groups are made up of Squadrons ALPHA, BRAVO, DELTA and ECHO which are based at HM Naval Bases Clyde, Plymouth and Portsmouth.

-More about Royal Navy Diving and Threat Exploitation here
+More about Royal Navy Diving and Threat Exploitation Groups:

 NATO OPERATIONS